attack-community/website/event.md

 ---
 layout: page
 title: EU ATT&CK Community
-subtitle: Next workshop
+subtitle: Fifth EU ATT&CK Community Workshop
 ---
 # Monday-Tuesday 18-19 May 2020

-The fifth EU ATT&CK Community Workshop will take place on 18 and 19 May 2020 from 1pm CET until 7pm CET.
-This time it will be organised as a virtual event, by videoconference, in view of the current travel restrictions.
-The Workshop is organised by practitioners and for practitioners with an interest in the use of the MITRE ATT&CK Framework in Prevention, Detection/Hunting and Response.
-There will be no sales pitches.
+The fifth EU ATT&CK Community Workshop has taken place on 18 and 19 May 2020, as a virtual event.
+The event was very successful, with more than 1800 individual attendees, between 500 and 800 of them online at any time during the two days.

-In this virtual Workshop you will hear updates from MITRE and from the developers of community systems and tools supporting the ATT&CK Framework.
-But even more importantly, you will learn best practices from your peers in the user community.
-The workshop will be packed with presentations by practitioners on how they apply the MITRE ATT&CK Framework in their environment.
-There will also be hands on sections on the tools available (Navigator, SIGMA etc.).
+The agenda was packed with inspiring, useful and stimulating content, with updates from MITRE and from the developers of community systems and tools supporting the ATT&CK Framework and SIGMA.
+There were also very interesting presentations of best practices from the user community and with different perspectives of the use of the Framework.
+There were also hands-on sections on some of the tools available (Navigator, SIGMA, DETT&CT etc.).

-Registration for this event is closed now.
-Accepted participants will receive practical instructions on how to join.
+The presentations are available on the following link:

 # Agenda